 Flyers for studies can include a phone number for potential research subjects to text to complete a short pre-qualification survey.
 Based on their responses, follow-up can be performed to recruit patients onto studies via SMS healthcare.
 Academic researchers can then save time in the recruitment process for studies, and focus more on enrollment, study visits, and obtaining data.

 SMS healthcare or text message reminders can be sent out to patients on an automated schedule, allowing researchers to increase compliance and retention effectively and nearly effortlessly.
 These reminders are helpful for medication compliance, appointment attendance, diary completion, and more, especially on college campuses where, as Sprint studied, more than 98.8% of students have a cell phone, and 97% of students use texting as their main form of communication.

 Text Message and Mobile Web ePRO

-To minimize time-consuming, additional patient visits, both text messaging and the mobile web enable ePRO to be completed remotely and at any time of day.
+To minimize time-consuming, additional patient visits, both text messaging and the mobile web enables ePRO to be completed remotely and at any time of day, a very goo example of an SMS healthcare.
 Text message surveys are available with various types of formatting, such as multiple choice answers.
 Mobile web surveys are also available for longer diary entries, patient satisfaction surveys, and study forms.

-Mosio for Research provides mHealth support for academic research studies.
+Mosio for Research provides mHealth support and SMS healthcare for academic research studies.
 To learn more, visit http://www.mosio.com/research.